 The Frontier Community Coalition (FCC) is a nonprofit organization dedicated to reducing substance abuse in Humboldt, Lander, and Pershing Counties by creating a place where family, peers, and the community support every person, and where everyone can receive all that he or she needs to be safe, healthy, substance free, educated and a contributing member of the community.

-An nine member volunteer Board of Directors with representatives from each of the three counties served- Humboldt, Lander and Pershing- governs FCC.
+An eight member volunteer Board of Directors with representatives from each of the three counties served- Humboldt, Lander and Pershing- governs FCC.
 The coalition consist of three local Coalition Committees- one located in each county.
-FCC's staff includes a director, an administrative assistant, and three coalition coordinators- one serving each county.
+FCC's staff includes a director, a deputy director, and three coalition coordinators- one serving each county.